jss367/jss367.github.io/_posts/2022-01-01-fastai-data-tutorial-image-classification.md

 ## DataLoaders

-Creating `DataLoaders` from a `DataBlock` is trivially simple - all you do is pass a path.
+Dataloader knows how to feed data into the model, such as batch size, transforms, etc. Creating `DataLoaders` from a `DataBlock` is trivially simple - all you do is pass a path.

 ```python